• Skip to primary navigation

 August 26, 2016 at 8:17 am

-Welcome back, Bobbi.
-We missed you.
-And what a comeback.
 This stunning looking platter is making me drool.
-Love the fact that this Sesame Ahi Tuna with Chili Lime Noodles can be made in about 20 minutes.
+Love the fact that these shrimp Noodles can be made in about 15 minutes.
 DELICIOUS.
 Have a wonderful week.

 Reply